 carriers; dandelion; encapsulation efficiency; physicochemical properties; polyphenols; spray drying

 Research background.
-Due to numerous health-promoting properties, dandelion is for years used in a traditional medicine like a herbal remedy, but also as a food product.
-Dandelion health benefits are ascribed to the presence of different bioactive compounds in dandelion tissues, where polyphenols play a significant role.
+Due to numerous health-promoting properties, dandelion has been used in traditional medicine as a herbal remedy, but also as a food product.
+Dandelion health benefits are ascribed to the presence of different bioactive compounds in its tissues, among which polyphenols play a significant role.
 However, the low stability of polyphenols is a critical parameter for their successful implementation into products.
-Thus, encapsulation of sensitive polyphenols using appropriate carrier vehicles is highlighted as an effective technique for their stabilization and protection.
-The aim of this study was for the first time to microencapsulate dandelion leaf extract using spray drying and different carrier materials.
+Thus, their encapsulation using appropriate carrier vehicles is highlighted as an effective technique for their stabilization and protection.
+The aim of this study is to microencapsulate dandelion leaf extract using spray drying and different carrier materials for the first time.

 Experimental approach.
-In spray drying, low inlet temperature of 130 °C was employed to preserve sensitive dandelion polyphenols, while guar gum, gum Arabic, inulin, maltodextrin, pectin and alginate were used as carriers.
-The influence of different carriers and their concentration on physicochemical, morphological and colour properties, polyphenolic content and encapsulation efficiency of polyphenols in dandelion powders was examined.
+In spray drying, low inlet temperature of 130 °C was employed to preserve sensitive dandelion polyphenols, while guar gum, gum arabic, inulin, maltodextrin, pectin and alginate were used as carriers.
+The influence of different carriers and their content on physicochemical, morphological and colour properties, polyphenolic content and encapsulation efficiency of polyphenols in dandelion powders was examined.
 Specific polyphenols were determined using HPLC-PAD analysis.
-Release profiles of polyphenols and antioxidant capacity in simulated gastrointestinal conditions were also evaluated.
+Their release profiles and antioxidant capacity in simulated gastrointestinal conditions were also evaluated.

 Results and conclusions.
-Comparing to plain dandelion powder, carrier-containing dandelion powders were screened with favourable increased solubility, enhanced flow and cohesive properties, reduced particle size and prolonged release of polyphenols in simulated gastrointestinal conditions.
-Powders were characterized with low moisture content (~2-8 %) and high solubility (~92-97 %).
+Compared to plain dandelion powder, carrier-containing dandelion powders have favourably increased solubility, enhanced flow and cohesive properties, reduced particle size and prolonged release of polyphenols under simulated gastrointestinal conditions.
+Powders were characterized by low moisture content (~2–8 %) and high solubility (~92–97 %).
 Chicoric acid was the most abundant compound in dandelion powders.
-Pectin-dandelion powder showed to be the most effective for microencapsulation of polyphenols, especially for chicoric acid entrapment (75.35 %).
+Pectin-dandelion powder showed to be the most effective for microencapsulation of polyphenols, especially for chicoric acid entrapment (74.4 %).
 Alginate-dandelion powder enabled the slowest gradual release of polyphenols.

 Novelty and scientific contribution.
-Chosen parameters (130 °C, carriers and their concentration) in spray drying proved to be effective for microencapsulation of dandelion extract, where polyphenolic-rich dandelion powders, due to good physicochemical and encapsulation properties, could serve for the enrichment/production of different functional food products.
-Also, due to lack of data on dandelion encapsulation, obtained results could be of great interest for researchers in the encapsulation field, but also for food industry, especially in the field of instant powders.
+Spray drying at 130 °C and the applied carriers proved to be effective for microencapsulation of dandelion extract, where polyphenolic-rich dandelion powders, due to good physicochemical and encapsulation properties, could serve for the enrichment/production of different functional food products.
+Also, due to the lack of data on dandelion encapsulation, the obtained results could be of great interest for researchers in the encapsulation field, but also for food industry, especially in the field of instant powders.